-Let us lead your adventure on and off trail in the Park; students should not be ahead of their leader.
-There will be opportunities to gently touch safe plants in the Park.
-You might be hugging trees, smelling leaves or just moving them to get a look from a different angle.
-However birds and mammals like raccoons and squirrels, while cute and often accustomed to humans, should not be touched.
+There will be opportunities to gently touch animals on the shoreline in the Park.
+You might be stroking sea stars, handling crabs or just moving rocks with mussels or barnacles to see them from a different angle.
+Stanley Park Ecology Society educators will show you how to do so safely.
+However, birds and mammals like raccoons and squirrels, while cute and often accustomed to humans, should not be touched.
 These are still wild animals and we want them to stay that way.